 If we make distributions from current or accumulated earnings and profits, as computed for federal income tax purposes, such distributions will generally be taxable to holders of our Class A common stock in the current period as ordinary income for federal income tax purposes.
 Under current law, such dividends would be eligible for the lower tax rates applicable to qualified dividend income of non-corporate taxpayers.
 If our distributions exceed our current and accumulated earnings and profits as computed for federal income tax purposes, such excess distributions will constitute a non-taxable return of capital to the extent of a holder's basis in our Class A common stock and will result in a reduction of such basis.
 To the extent such excess exceeds a stockholder's basis in our Class A common stock, such excess will be taxed as capital gain.
 A "return of capital" represents a return of a stockholder's original investment in our shares.
-Upon the sale of our Class A common stock, a holder of such common stock generally will recognize capital gain or loss measured by the difference between the sale proceeds received by the stockholder and the stockholder's federal income tax basis in our Class A common stock sold, as adjusted to reflect prior distributions that are treated as return of capital.
-See "Risk Factors-Tax Risks-Distributions to our holders of our Class A common stock may be taxable as dividends."
+Upon the sale of our Class A common stock a holder of such common stock generally will recognize capital gain or loss measured by the difference between the sale proceeds received by the stockholder and the stockholder's federal income tax basis in our Class A common stock sold, as adjusted to reflect prior distributions that are treated as return of capital.
+See "Risk Factor-Tax Risks-Distributions to our holders of our Class A common stock may be taxable as dividends."
 Based on our current portfolio of assets that we expect will benefit from an accelerated depreciation schedule, we expect to generate net operating losses ("NOLs") and NOL carryforwards that we can utilize to offset future taxable income.
 As such, we do not expect to pay significant federal income taxes for a period of approximately ten years.
-While we expect that a portion of our distribution to holders of our Class A common stock may exceed our current and accumulated earnings and profits as computed for federal income tax purposes and therefore constitute a non-taxable return of capital distribution to the e discussed in the section entitled "Risk Factors," before investing in our Class A common stock.
-Risks related to our business include, among others:
+While we expect that a portion of our distribution to holders of our Class A common stock may exceed our current and accumulated earnings and profits as computed for federal income tax purposes and therefore constitute a non-taxable return of capital distribution to the ext